Unlock Your Best Self Every Day with New Insights from Neuroscience

 You don’t need to be a biologist or neuroscientist to benefit from such deeper understanding of yourself.
 Even with simple insights into how your brain’s chemistry regulates how you feel, you can gain much greater control over your mood, motivation, and thinking capacity.
 This way, they can become more a product of your conscious creation rather than something dependent on the events of a given day or your general life circumstances.

-What Everybody Should Have Learned More About From Their Biology Lessons.
+What Everybody Should Have Learned More About From Their Biology Lessons

 As you may remember from your biology lessons, your stream of thoughts and everything you feel are orchestrated by the electric signals of your brain cells called neurons.
 However, there is something evenly important that is rarely taught in school: how your mood, motivation, and thinking capacity are regulated by chemical substances produced by your brain itself.

-How Neurochemicals in Your Brain Regulate Your Mood and Influence Your Thinking.
+How Neurochemicals in Your Brain Regulate Your Mood and Influence Your Thinking

 You’ve probably noticed that when you’re in a worrisome state of mind, it can be very difficult to imagine how things could work out well.
 However, when you feel great, it’s hard to understand why you sometimes feel so worried or powerless.